Blendify/blender-manual/trunk/blender_docs/manual/interface/panels.rst

 - You can change the position of a panel within its region by clicking and dragging it with the :kbd:`LMB` on the little widget in the upper right corner.
-- The zoom factor of a whole region with panels can be changed by :kbd:`Ctrl-MMB` clicking and moving the mouse anywhere within that region.
+- The zoom factor of a whole region with panels can be changed by :kbd:`Ctrl-MMB` clicking and moving the mouse anywhere within that region or use the :kbd:`NumpadPlus` and :kbd:`NumpadMinus` to zoom in and out the contents.
+  Pressing :kbd:`Home` (Show All) will reset the zooming at the screen/panel focused by the mouse pointer.
 - The alignment of the panels in the *Properties Editor* can be changed between vertical and horizontal.
 To do this click with :kbd:`RMB` somewhere within the main region of the *Properties Editor* and choose either